Yes, you can use your Canon EOS M50 Mark II as a webcam using a USB cable.

 What USB Cable Do I Need to Use My Canon EOS M50 Mark II as a Webcam?

-Unfortunately the IFC -600PCU cable is not included in the box when you buy the standard Canon EOS M50 Mark II bundle.
+Unfortunately, the IFC-600PCU cable is not included in the box when you buy the standard Canon EOS M50 Mark II bundle, so you’re gonna have to buy your own.

 If you just need the cable then there are replacement cables on Amazon like the two examples below, either would work fine.